Diego Martin corporation chairman: Dr Rowley’s comments ‘contorted’

 “What would have happened, with this unusual rainfall we have been getting, the land under people’s private property started to slide and it brought down so much dirt and landslide to the lower level (that) it was compromising the PM’s house.”

-Jack said a storm drain between the PM and his next-door neighbour’s property was too narrow to accommodate the volume of water now passing through especially as the surrounding land higher up, from the PM’s home, was now developed and accommodating many houses.
+Jack said a storm drain between the PM and his next-door neighbour’s property was too narrow to accommodate the volume of water now passing through, especially as the surrounding land higher up than the PM’s home, was now developed and accommodating many houses.

-He said Rowley alerted the corporation about the issue and the corporation along with the Ministry of Works and Transport and other agencies pooled resources to reconfigure the area in order to resolve the issue at Goodwood Park – not only for the PM but for the community which could be affected by these landslides.
+He said Rowley alerted the corporation to the issue and the corporation, along with the Ministry of Works and Transport and other agencies, pooled resources to reconfigure the area in order to resolve the issue at Goodwood Park – not only for the PM but for the community which could be affected by these landslides.
 The estimate for this scope of work, Jack said, is still being worked out.